JeffSmith-ok/GitHub_Upload/README.md

 Part 4: Conditionally filter lists of loans.

-In this section, you will use a loop to iterate through a series of loans and select only the inexpensive loans.
+Fourthly, In this section, you will use a loop to iterate through a series of loans and select only the inexpensive loans.

 1. Create a new, empty list called `inexpensive_loans`.
 2. Use a for loop to select each loan from a list of loans.